Ripon876/ecom/Readme.md

-# simple crud app with neo4j and graphql
+#  Ecommerce GraphQl API with neo4j and graphql